Disable Cart Fragments on WooCommerce: Complete Guide

 - The response travels across the network

 On a 500-product catalog, every visitor browsing triggers this request even if their cart is empty.
 The result: degraded TTFB (Time To First Byte) and a server processing useless requests.
+It’s one of the first things I flag during a WooCommerce performance optimization review.

 Measure the impact